Investigations into the Nature of Matter

-Some cosmologists see that an anthropic principle may be the answer
+Some cosmologists see that an anthropic principle may afford an answer

 to their science, while some modern yogis see psychopharmacology as holding

-the key to their religion.
-Philosophy and religion are venerable
+a key to their religion.
+Philosophy and religion consist of venerable

-account of modern science to continue to develop.
+account of modern science in order to continue to develop.
 Similarly,

-modern science must not reject all past thinking because they need a
+modern science must not reject all past thinking because they now clearly need a

 new foundation themselves.